rootstrap/fastai-waste-classifier/README.md

 Split into train/test
 ## Model
-You can find the code for the classifier [here](resnet-model.ipynb) To load the model in the file (resnet-model.ipynb)
+You can find the code for the classifier [resnet-model.ipynb](resnet-model.ipynb) To load the model in the file [result-resnet34.pkl](result-resnet34.pkl)

 The model reaches an accuracy of 0.98, here we can see the confusion matrix:
 ![confusion_matrix](classification_matrix_resnet34.png)